monscao/select/README.md

 # select
-A components of custom selector.
+A components of custom selector，which Suitable for backbone frame.